 Below is a letter of invitation to a committee meeting in 1875, hand written by Ritson:

 The report below indicates that by 1878 Ritson was now both a J.P. and Chairman of the Local Board of Health.
+Other reports show that he was also a leading member of the Burnham Friendly Society.

 The following year this report appeared in the Taunton Courier: